 "For many years, there has been a severe shortage of young engineers in the UK.
 But things are starting to change, as young people start to see the potential rewards of working in this industry ...
 And of course, Parker wants to encourage and support that emerging talent, through partnership and our own company policies."

 After a few months of intensive work, the new Academy training area launched in March 2015, as part of National Apprenticeships Week.
-An overview of some elements of the centre is shown below.
+An overview of some elements of the center is shown below.

 Hydraulic test rig - Students can experience a real hydraulic system, by using this customizable test bench with hoses and connectors.